felipe-softwaredev/felipe-softwaredev/README.md

 </div>
 <br>

+I’m a Fullstack Developer passionate about building and problem-solving.
+A self-starter and avid learner, I thrive on tackling new challenges and technologies.

+Originally from Brazil, I attended law school and practiced as an attorney for over seven years.
+My work involved managing cases, conducting legal research, drafting documents, and representing clients in judicial and administrative matters.
+Seeking greater fulfillment, I transitioned to tech—a long-standing interest of mine.

+After moving to the U.S. in 2019 and working in networking for three years, I pursued software engineering.
+Initially self-taught, my passion for coding led me to complete Springboard’s full-stack bootcamp under Colt Steele.

+My legal background equips me with strong analytical skills, a structured approach to problem-solving, and adaptability.
+I believe in the power of teamwork to bring ideas to life.

+Check out my portfolio to see my work.
+Let’s connect!

-<p style="text-align: justify; font-size: large">I am a Fullstack Developer driven by a passion for creating impactful solutions.
-As a self-starter and avid learner, I thrive on embracing new challenges and technologies.</p>
+<p style="text-align: justify; font-size: large">I’m a Fullstack Developer passionate about building and problem-solving.
+A self-starter and avid learner, I thrive on tackling new challenges and technologies.</p>
-<p style="text-align: justify; font-size: large">In my home country, Brazil, I attended law school and practiced for over seven years as an attorney focusing on Public Administration, Torts, and Labor Unions.
-My key responsibilities included managing client cases, conducting legal research, drafting legal documents, and representing clients in judicial and administrative cases.</p>
+<p style="text-align: justify; font-size: large">Originally from Brazil, I attended law school and practiced as an attorney for over seven years.
+My work involved managing cases, conducting legal research, drafting documents, and representing clients in judicial and administrative matters.</p>
 <p style="text-align: justify; font-size: large">However, I wasn't professionally fulfilled and started to consider a career in the Tech Industry, which has always sparked my interest.
 After moving to the USA in 2019 and working in the networking industry for three years, I decided to study software engineering to improve my coding skills and learn more about the developer profession.
 Initially self-taught, my interest in coding only grew, which led me to pursue a full-stack coding bootcamp program at <a href="https://www.springboard.com/">Springboard</a>, led by coding instructor Colt Steele. </p>
 <p style="text-align: justify; font-size: large">This journey confirmed to me that my passion lies in solving problems and creating applications through code, which is why I solidified my interest in pursuing a career in the Tech Space.
-I am confident that my legal and corporate background gives me a unique edge as a natural problem-solver who learned to deconstruct projects into smaller parts while looking for solutions that cover all the "edge cases".
-Moreover, the need for continuous learning is present in both fields.
-Just as attorneys must adapt to evolving legal landscapes and refine their strategies, software engineers need to be up-to-date with new technologies, frameworks, and coding methodologies to address new challenges and improve existing solutions. </p>
+I am confident that my legal and corporate background gives me a unique edge as a natural problem-solver and analytical thinker. </p>
 <p style="text-align: justify; font-size: large">My cross-industry experience allows me to bring fresh perspectives to the table, and I firmly believe in the power of teamwork to bring ideas to fruition.</p>